josevazf/42-push_swap/README.md

 - `rra` (reverse rotate a): shift down all elements of stack **a** by 1;
 - `rrb` (reverse rotate b): shift down all elements of stack **b** by 1;
 - `rrr`: do `rra` and `rrb` at the same time.

+## Norminette
+This project was written in accordance with the Norm, which is the coding standard of the 42 school.

+The Norm includes:
+- Forbidden: for, do...while, switch, case, goto, ternary operators and variable-length arrays
+- Maximum of 25 lines per function
+- Maximum line length: 80 columns
+- Maximum 4 parameters per function
+- Variable assignments and declarations must be on separate lines
+- etc...